iRootTsar/reggit/README.md

 ## Run

+If Metro bundler server doesn't automatically start you can run;
-Metro bundler server: "cd mobile" -> "npx react-native start" to start Metro bundler server.
+Metro bundler server: "cd mobile" -> "npx react-native start" or "npx react-native start --reset-cache" to start Metro bundler server.
 This is mostly used for android app when run with the command below.

 Android: npx react-native run-android